usmanalimaan/action-cloud-run/README.md

 Docker image

-In your actions workflow, somewhere after the step that builds `gcr.io/<your-project>/<image>`, insert this:
+In your actions workflow, somewhere after the checkout step insert this:

 ```yaml
 - name: Deploy service to Cloud Run